Oregon travel photo inspiration

 11. Crater Lake

 Crater Lake National Park has the deepest freshwater lake in the United States.
-Make a visit to Oregon’s national park and admire the colors and clarity of this beautiful lake.
+Visit Oregon’s national park and admire the colors and clarity of this beautiful lake.

 Wizard Island view at Crater Lake National Park in Oregon